What is Making Tax Digital

-VAT registered businesses not within the scope of MTD can carry on submitting VAT returns as now, using the online VAT return form on gov.uk.
+VAT registered businesses that fall outside the scope of MTD can carry on submitting VAT returns as they do now, using the online VAT return form on gov.uk.

-“You will be responsible for keeping your business records in a digital form"Click to tweet
+“You will be responsible for keeping your business records in a digital form.”

 What will stay the same?

-The VAT return will be due on the same day.
+The VAT return is due on the same day.
 For quarterly returns this is seven days after the end of the month that follows the end of the VAT quarter.

-The VAT due will be payable as it is now – by electronic transfer, BACS, by direct debit or at a bank.
-Businesses which use the VAT annual accounting scheme or who make payments on account to HMRC, will generally pay the VAT due by standing order.
+The VAT due is payable as it is now – by electronic transfer, BACS, direct debit or at a bank.
+Businesses using the VAT annual accounting scheme, or who make payments on account to HMRC, will generally pay the VAT due by standing order.

-You will be responsible for keeping your business records in a digital form.
-This basically means recording at least these data points electronically for each transaction:
+You’re responsible for keeping your business records in a digital form.
+This means recording at least these data points electronically for each transaction:

 What about retail VAT?

-Shops that use a VAT retail scheme can keep digital records of the gross daily takings, so won’t have to record each sale separately.
-If a purchase invoice includes more than one item and all the items are charged at the same rate of VAT, the invoice can be treated as a single entry.
+Shops that use a VAT retail scheme can keep digital records of gross daily takings, and won’t have to record each sale separately.
+If a purchase invoice includes more than one item and all the items are charged at the same VAT rate, the invoice can be treated as a single entry.
 You’ll also want to record some additional information for credit control or accounting purposes, such as the name of the customer or supplier, and when the sale/purchase was paid for.

-You don’t have to take a picture of each purchase receipt and sales invoice — recording the required data in a computer-based accounting system or on spreadsheet will be sufficient.
-As long as the VAT data can be transferred from the accounting system or spreadsheet via a digital link to MTD-compliant software, which submits the VAT return to HMRC, you will meet MTD requirements.
+You don’t have to take a picture of each purchase receipt and sales invoice — recording the required data in a computer-based accounting system or on a spreadsheet will be sufficient.
+As long as the VAT data can be transferred from the accounting system or spreadsheet via a digital link to MTD-compliant software, which submits the VAT return to HMRC, you’re meeting MTD requirements.

 The digital link can be as simple as sending the spreadsheet with completed VAT figures to your accountant by email or on a data stick, so the VAT data can be imported into the accountant’s MTD-enabled software.
-A simpler solution is to use a single software package to record your VAT data, which will also submit the VAT return to HMRC and be accessible by your accountant.
+A simpler solution is to use a single software solution to record your VAT data, which also submits the VAT return to HMRC and is accessible by your accountant.

-If you are an active QuickBooks user then it’s good news.
-You already manage transactions digitally so you won’t notice much of a change.
+If you’re an active QuickBooks accounting software user then it’s good news.
+You already manage transactions digitally so you won’t notice much change.
 Here’s why:

-- QuickBooks also captures all the information that HMRC will be asking for under MTD.
-So long as you keep using QuickBooks to manage your books, you’ll be ready for MTD.
+QuickBooks also captures all the information that HMRC asks for under MTD.
+So long as you keep using QuickBooks to manage your books, you’re compliant with MTD.

 QuickBooks has been approved by HMRC as having passed the VAT test environment for MTD, so it can safely be used to submit VAT returns directly to HMRC.